 People use still use the beach, albeit a bit differently, in non-summer months.
 You can still swim and sunbathe if weather permits but the ocean temperatures might be a little chilly.

 You can enjoy the shopping and beautiful architecture of Orange Avenue year-round.
 Learn more about the best time of year to visit San Diego.

-Most people take an Uber or car service from San Diego International Airport to Coronado.
+Most people take an Uber or a car service from San Diego International Airport to Coronado.
 You will be treated to breathtaking views of the San Diego skyline as you cross the famous Coronado Bridge.
 Without traffic, the drive should take about 20 minutes, shorter if staying at Coronado Island Marriott which located at the base of the bridge.